Cyrus Jirongo

-Cyrus Shakhalaga Khwa Jirongo, popularly Cyrus Jirongo, is a politician and a former Member of Parliament in Kenya.
+Cyrus Shakhalaga Khwa Jirongo, popularly Cyrus Jirongo, is a politician and a former Minister for Rural Development between 12 March 2002 to 27 December 2002 in the Moi administration.
+He previously served as former Member of Parliament for Lugari Constituency between 1997 and 2002 and between 2007 and 2013.

 Between 1978 and 1981 he went to Mang'u High School.
 He became the chairman of AFC Leopards football club in 1991.

 He is leader of the United Democratic Party.